BruceClark406/FlutterAppExample/README.md

 See the finished result [here: https://flutterwebappexample.web.app/](https://flutterwebappexample.web.app/)

-DISCLAIMER: This is merely a codeing challenge to showcase my flutter work.
+DISCLAIMER ⚠️: This is merely a codeing challenge to showcase my flutter work.
 I am not taking credit for the design, the idea, or the branding of this webpage or coding challenge.

 ### Overview